Arts and Cultural Production Satellite Account

 Latest News Release

-- For the first time includes state data.
+- For the first time includes state value added data.

 - News Release Tables (XLS)

-- BEA Blog: New Data Showcase Economic Impact of Arts and Culture in U.S. and States
+- BEA Blog: New Arts and Culture Stats Zoom in on States

 Includes contribution of arts and cultural activities to the nation's GDP; the sector's rate of growth, employment, compensation and more; data by industry and commodity.